 - Average Cost (per session): $150 (Psychotherapy session)

 - Sliding Scale: Yes

-- Forensic Assessment: $220 per clock hour; $250 per clock hour (Depositions and testimony)
+- Forensic Assessment: $220 per clock hour ($250 per clock hour for depositions and testimony)

 Accepted Insurance Plans:

 - Out of Network (e.g., Blue Cross Master Medical, Community Blue)

 With this site, I am hoping to provide information about myself and my practice, as well as some other useful information, and links to other web sites which I think may be helpful to you.